plutec/shutterFW/README.md

-# Firmware for KingArt Q4 Curtain
+# Firmware curtains, blinds, shutters, ...
 This device is special because it has a microcontroler (Nuvoton, MCU from now) for leds and relays.
 The communication with the ESP8285 is via Serial port with AT commands.

 I made this firmware for two main reason:
 - Tasmota doesn't manage right the MCU
-- Tasmota doesn't work fine with Alexa
+- Tasmota doesn't work fine with Alexa (in any curtain mode)

 And here is the result of hours of frustration with Tasmota and reversing the behaviour of the device.

+# Supported devices
+Also, I reuse the same code for differents HW devices that I have:

+- KingArt
+- BlitzWolf SS4 (2 ways)

 # Calculate up/down times
 The MCU manages all the things related with timming, pressing and relays, and inform to the ESP via AT commands.
 To configure the timming do the next: